EYHN/vscode-vibrancy/README.md

 `"terminal.integrated.gpuAcceleration": "off"`

-For Code versions prior to 1.56, you must use this setting:

-`"terminal.integrated.rendererType": "dom"`

 ### Prompt "Run Visual Studio Code with administrator privileges" ?

 It usually appears on windows when you are using the VSCode System Installer.
 You should close VSCode completely, then run VSCode as administrator and retry what you did before (Enable/Reload/Disable Vibrancy).